rodney-sibanda/Analysis-and-Visualization-of-Peanut-Allergy-Experiment-/README.md

-# A correlation analysis on the relationship between a child's diet regiman and peanut allergies.
+# A Correlation Analysis on the relationship between a child's diet regiman and peanut allergies.

 # About this Project